vertex-lab/website/content/docs/services/nostr-relay.md

 weight: 1
 ---

 The Vertex Relay is the core endpoint that powers Vertex services.
-It provides free, reliable access to high-quality profile events aggregated from a wide range of popular relays.
+It provides free, reliable access to high-quality profile events and statistics (NIP-45) aggregated from a comprehensive range of relays.

 Example use cases:
 - Querying profile information without the risk of spam or low-quality data.